 How many people are you going to let in each day?

-We’re opening Harewood with a reduced capacity initially, to ensure we can manage social distancing.
+Harewood currently continues to operate on a reduced capacity, to ensure we can manage social distancing.
 Numbers are managed through the booking system and we will continue to review this the longer we are open.

 How will your booking system work?